 Is it safe to test new products?

-Product testing by consumers is undertaken in the later stages of the product development lifecycle so product testers will not be asked to try products which are in the experimental stage of development.
+Product testing by consumers is undertaken in the later stages of the product development and innovation lifecycles so product testers will not be asked to try products which are in the experimental stage of development.
 The products to be tested will be safe, and the testers will potentially derive satisfaction from being involved with some significant new products that will soon hit the shop and supermarket shelves.

 How to become a product tester